Contact us whenever you need it!

 At this moment, a doctor is required to certify that the principal is no longer able to make sound decisions.

 A power of attorney for an incapacitated person can also be used by military personnel.
-While most have their own families to make critical decisions if they become mentally incapacitated while on active duty, they can also designate a specific person as an agent who will make medical and financial decisions for them.
+While most have their own families to make critical decisions if they become mentally incapacitated while on active duty, they can also select a specific person as an agent who will make medical and financial decisions for them.

 How To Get an Emergency Power of Attorney